beingnivesh8/Nivesh-N-P/README.md

-  Hi, Hope you are doing well, Thankyou for giving your precious time for me.
+  Hi, Hope you are doing well, Thank you for giving your precious time for me.

 I'm Nivesh, I have completed Diploma in Electronics and Communication Engineering (First class with distinction) from State Board of Technical Education, Tamil Nadu.